A Study on the Origin of Christianity

 Context

-All the books below written during the beginning of Christianity are no longer extant.
+All the books below written during the beginning of Christianity no longer exist.
 It is not a surprise for those that were anti-Christian.
 For the others, we don't know if it is just a coincidence or if they contained something that would have not fit Christian's orthodoxy.

 30